ConnorSweeneyDev/.config/readme.md

   can go to `C:\ProgramData\Microsoft\Windows\Start Menu\Programs` and rename the WezTerm shortcut to something shorter like `wt` for ease of typing in the start menu.
-- Paste `pwsh` into your config, then run `notepad $PROFILE` and paste this line into the file that is opened (You may have to create the file first if it doesn't exist): `.
+- Paste `pwsh` into your config, then run `notepad $PROFILE` and paste this line into the file that is opened (you may have to create the file first if it doesn't exist): `.
   $Env:USERPROFILE"\.config\pwsh\profile.ps1"`.
 - Go back to `pwsh\profile.ps1` and remove the `attend` and `music` functions, as they are specific to me.
 Other than those two functions, skim the rest of the file and remove anything you know you